More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Predicting the number of new variants

+Our propositions reveal key attributes of our Bayesian nonparametric estimators.
+First and foremost, the posterior distribution of $\countnew{N}{M}$ depends on $\mcount_{1:N}$ only via the initial sample size $N$.
+See \Cref{eq:naive_new_num_times} for similar behavior in the posterior distributions of $\countnewtimes{N}{M}{r}$ and $\countnewtimes{N}{M}{\le R}$.
+Moreover, from \Cref{prop:asymptotic} we see that the large-$M$ asymptotic behavior of the posterior distribution of $\countnew{N}{M}$ is completely determined by hyperparameters of the three-parameter beta process; see \Cref{prop:asymptotic_numtimes} for similar behavior in the posterior distributions of $\countnewtimes{N}{M}{r}$ and $\countnewtimes{N}{M}{\le R}$.
+Therefore, learning hyperparameters of the three-parameter beta process from the observed data is critical.
+In \Cref{sec:empirics}, we propose an empirical Bayes procedure to this end.

-Next, we observe that the posterior predictive distributions obtained in \Cref{prop:naive_new,prop:naive_new_num_times}, as well as the existing literature on other predictors for the number of new variants in a follow-up study \citep{ionita2009estimating, gravel2014predicting, zou2016quantifying,orlitsky2016optimal,chakraborty2019somatic}, presume variants are always observed under the same conditions and do not account for how improved variant observation quality may incur a larger cost.
+Our Bayesian nonparametric approach above, like existing approaches for estimating the number of new variants in a follow-up study \citep{ionita2009estimating, gravel2014predicting, zou2016quantifying,orlitsky2016optimal,chakraborty2019somatic}, relies on the assumption that variants are always observed under the same conditions.
+Moreover, none of these methods account for how improved variant observation quality may incur a larger cost.
 But conditions may change between pilot and follow-up experiments, and these changes may be informed by an experimental budget.
-Therefore, in what follows in \Cref{sec:seq_err}, we show how our general Bayesian nonparametric framework can be adapted to the case where variants are not observed perfectly, and in fact we show how we can adapt to different experimental conditions between the pilot and follow-up.
-We then build on ideas from the work of \citet{ionita2010optimal} to show that we can optimize for the best conditions, to yield the most variants, in the follow-up.
-That is, in \Cref{sec:seq_err}, we consider the challenging problem of optimal allocation of a fixed budget between quality and quantity in genetic experiments: spending resources for sequencing a greater number of genomes (quantity) or spending resources for sequencing genomes with increased accuracy (quality).
+We address these issues below.
+In \Cref{sec:seq_err}, we show how our general Bayesian nonparametric framework can be adapted to the case where variants are not observed perfectly; in fact, we show how we can adapt to different experimental conditions between the pilot and follow-up.
+Then, in \Cref{sec:opt_design}, we build on the work of \citet{ionita2010optimal} to show that we can optimize for the best conditions, to yield the most variants, in the follow-up.
+That is, we next consider the challenging problem of optimal allocation of a fixed budget between quality and quantity in genomic experiments: spending resources for sequencing a greater number of genomes (quantity) or spending resources for sequencing with increased accuracy (quality).